 Shareholders are informed in the formal Notice of Meeting for the AGM of their opportunity to participate in the meeting by asking questions of either Crown Directors or its Auditor.
+The AGM is also audio webcast live on Crown's website and an archive of the AGM audio webcast is subsequently available on the website.
 At the AGM itself, as an introduction to the formal business of the meeting, the Chairman encourages shareholders to ask questions on each item of business and offers a further opportunity to ask general questions at the conclusion of the formal business of the meeting.